PaystackOSS/paystack-cli/readme.md

 ### Webhook

-You can tunnel Paystack webhook events directly to your localhost without any third party software directly from your terminal
+You can tunnel Paystack webhook events directly to your localhost without any third party software directly from your terminal.

+You first need to sign up (or login) on [ngrok](https://ngrok.com/) and obtain your auth token.
+Then add it as an environment variable `NGROK_AUTH_TOKEN`

 ```
  $ webhook listen localhost:8995/pay/pstk-webhook?country=ng